What is Durable Power of Attorney?

-A financial power of attorney is a written authorization for someone to act on your behalf in business and financial matters in the event that you become incapacitated.
-Washington DC and Maryland estate planning attorney Michelle Lanchester will help you designate someone you trust to manage your finances through a durable financial power of attorney in the event you become incapable of managing your own affairs.
+Financial power of attorney is a written authorization for someone to act on your behalf in business and financial matters in the event that you become incapacitated.
+Lawyer Michelle Lanchester will help you designate someone you trust to manage your finances through a durable power of attorney in the event you become incapable of managing your own affairs.
 Without a durable financial power of attorney, the court may appoint a guardian to take over your affairs without your input or the input of your loved ones.

 Why You Need Financial Power of Attorney